sachin-sumologic/sumologic-documentation/docs/integrations/saas-cloud/sentinelone.md

 ### Threat Overview

-**SentinelOne - Threat Overview** provides a comprehensive overview of threats detected by SentinelOne, a threat intelligence and response platform.
+The **SentinelOne - Threat Overview** provides a comprehensive overview of threats detected by SentinelOne, a threat intelligence and response platform.
 The dashboard includes widgets that display key information on unresolved threats, suspicious threats detected, threats to be mitigated, resolved threats, and threats that require a reboot.
 The dashboard also provides insights into the types of threats detected, their current status, and their classification source.
 With this dashboard, security teams can quickly identify and respond to potential security threats, minimizing the risk of security breaches and data loss.

 <img src={useBaseUrl('img/integrations/saas-cloud/SentinelOne-Threat-Overview.png')} alt="SentinelOne-Threat-Overview.png" width="600"/>

 ### Threat Analysis

-**SentinelOne - Threat Analysis** provides a comprehensive view of the threat landscape and enables security teams to quickly identify and respond to potential threats.
+The **SentinelOne - Threat Analysis** provides a comprehensive view of the threat landscape and enables security teams to quickly identify and respond to potential threats.
 The dashboard includes widgets that display key information on the confidence level of threats detected, their location across various sites, the top initiated threats, and the engines used to detect them.
 The dashboard also provides insights into the status of threats over time, recent incidents, and the most infected devices.

 With the information provided by this dashboard, security teams can effectively prioritize and manage their response to potential security threats.
 They can quickly identify the most critical threats, monitor the effectiveness of their threat detection engines, and respond to the most heavily infected devices.
 The "SentinelOne - Threat Analysis" is a valuable tool for any organization looking to proactively manage their cybersecurity risk.